GoogleChrome/web.dev/src/site/content/en/fast/chrome-ux-report-pagespeed-insights/index.md

 closely aligned with what is available on [BigQuery](/chrome-ux-report-bigquery/), while the page-level performance is not made available to query.

-{% Img src="image/admin/7Xr7VVdZMbRlEMlgq3cj.png", alt="Origin CrUX performance in PageSpeed Insights", width="800", height="371" %}
+{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/Mer6ovkOuMxHZH6fhHY7.png", alt="Origin CrUX performance in PageSpeed Insights", width="800", height="426" %}

 There is one major difference between the origin-level data on PSI versus BigQuery.
 The datasets on BigQuery are released once a month and encompass the data from the previous calendar month.
-For example, the 202005 dataset includes all user experiences that occurred in May 2020.
+For example, the 202005 dataset includes all user experiences that occurred in the 28 days up until the end of May 2020.
 On the other hand, PSI aggregates new data every day encompassing the previous 28 days.
-So the results you see today may be different tomorrow and they would not necessarily be the same as what you'd see in the monthly aggregations on BigQuery.
+So the results you see today may be different tomorrow and they would not necessarily be the same as what you'd see in the current month's aggregations on BigQuery.

-## Null response when URL not available
+## Responses when URL data not available in CrUX

-If the URL you entered is not available in CrUX, you will see a null response like the one below, indicating that there is not enough field data.
+If the URL you entered is not available in CrUX, PageSpeed Insights will attempt to fallback to original level data as shown below.
+Clicking on the Information icon will show more explanation.

+{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/A6hRLMwSCWUj1qcDUOTn.png", alt="No URL-level CrUX data on PageSpeed Insights, so showing Origin data", width="800", height="269" %}

+If the origin-level data is also not available in CrUX, then PSI is not able to display this section, as shown below.
 Lab data from Lighthouse is still available to give you an approximation of the page's performance.

-{% Img src="image/admin/TQSwqryJR9phVV5vjDs4.png", alt="No CrUX data on PageSpeed Insights", width="800", height="202" %}
+{% Img src="image/W3z1f5ZkBJSgL1V1IfloTIctbIF3/tzZlOJKTVZB72Pr4LRgh.png", alt="No CrUX data on PageSpeed Insights", width="800", height="129" %}

 ## FAQ